-The Company has in place a Code of Conduct Policy, which includes policies relating to conflict of interest, whistle blower protection and personal and professional behaviour standards.
+The Company has in place an Appropriate Workplace Behaviour Policy, which includes policies relating to conflict of interest, whistle blower protection and personal and professional behaviour standards.

 Whistleblower Policy

 The Company has in place a Whistleblower Policy to encourage and protect those involved in identifying and calling out misconduct and harm to staff, students and stakeholders.